Filipgerm/Filipgerm/README.md

 I am Philip.

-You can find me at
+You can find me at:

 i.📧: filipgerm@gmail.com

 ii.:🗣️: [LinkedIn](https://www.linkedin.com/in/philippos-germanopoulos-a29556244/)